mehul-anshumali/Internship_PhonePe/week3/T1- Establish Inter-VM Connection.md

   In VM2:
   $ ping 192.168.1.1
   ```
   - These commands show the packets received or loss.
-If packet loss (preferebly 0% packet loss), is there then it confirms that these two VMs are communication with each other.
+If packet loss (preferebly 0% packet loss), is there then it confirms that these two VMs are communicating with each other.